-The first is a 11×14 giclee of an original oil that Ellen has.
+The first is an 11×14 giclee of an original oil that Ellen has.

-The next is an 9×12 oil painting from St Declan’s Hermitage followed by two 11×14 watercolors – one of St Declan’s Hermitage from higher up on Ardmore Head and the other of the 12 century church and round tower from the road leading up to the tower.
+The next is a 9×12 oil painting from St Declan’s Hermitage followed by two 11×14 watercolors – one of St Declan’s Hermitage from higher up on Ardmore Head and the other of the 12-century church and round tower from the road leading up to the tower.
 The sketches for the paintings were completed during several visits to Ardmore.

 Please note that these paintings cannot be copied without permission but we have been given kind permission to use them on the Heritage site.